TheRenegadeCoder/sample-programs-website/sources/languages/pascal/description.md

 As an added bonus, Pascal is a strongly typed language.
 This forces the user to explicitly write conversions between types, so errors can be caught at compile time.
-Unfortunately, I've read that Pascal has a loophole in the type system.
+Unfortunately, I've read that [Pascal has a loophole in the type system][4].
 I just haven't found any articles describing it.
 If you know, let me know in the comments.